-We follow the provisions of Statement of Financial Accounting Standards No. 123 (revised 2004) Accounting for Stock-based Compensation ("SFAS 123R") for our unit-based compensation plans.
+We follow the provisions of Statement of Financial Accounting Standards No. 123 (revised 2004) Accounting for Stock-based Compensation ("SFAS 123R") for the unit-based compensation plans of the Parent Company and ETP.
 Adoption of SFAS 123R during fiscal 2006 did not have a material effect on our net income.
-As provided in SFAS 123R, the Partnership values the unit awards based on the per unit grant-date market value reduced by the present value of the distributions expected to be paid on the units during the requisite service period to which the award recipients are not entitled.
+As provided in SFAS 123R, the Partnership values the unit awards based on the per unit grant-date market value reduced, where appropriate, by the present value of the distributions expected to be paid on the units during the requisite service period to which the award recipients are not entitled.
 The present value of expected service period distributions is computed based on the risk-free interest rate, the expected life of the unit grants and the expected unit distributions.

-We recognized compensation expense of \$2,908 and \$5,380 for the three months ended February 28, 2007 and 2006, respectively, and \$6,071 and \$5,827 for the six months ended February 28, 2007 and 2006, respectively, related to unit-based compensation plans, as discussed below.
+We recognized compensation expense of \$2,916 and \$5,380 for the three months ended February 28, 2007 and 2006, respectively, and \$6,080 and \$5,827 for the six months ended February 28, 2007 and 2006, respectively, related to ETP's and the Parent company's unit-based compensation plans, as described below.